Abishkanna37/Abishkanna37/README.md

 ## 👨‍💻 About Me

-- 🎓 Pursuing a **B.E. in Electronics and Communication Engineering** at Ramco Institute of Technology (2023-2027)[cite: 1].
+- 🎓 Pursuing a **B.E. in Electronics and Communication Engineering** at Ramco Institute of Technology (2023-2027).
-- 💡 Passionate about **VLSI Design, Digital Circuits, and Electronic Devices**[cite: 1].
+- 💡 Passionate about **VLSI Design, Digital Circuits, and Electronic Devices**.
-- 🔧 Experienced in building real-world solutions using **Embedded C, Verilog HDL, and IoT architecture**[cite: 1].
+- 🔧 Experienced in building real-world solutions using **Embedded C, Verilog HDL, and IoT architecture**.
-- 🚀 Currently focused on enhancing my skills in **Embedded Systems** and working on SDLC-based IoT projects[cite: 1].
+- 🚀 Currently focused on enhancing my skills in **Embedded Systems** and working on SDLC-based IoT projects.

 ---